New insights and perspectives on the natural gradient method

 The use of the exponent $\xi = 3/4$ first appeared in HF as part of its diagonal preconditioner for CG, and was justified as a way of making the curvature estimate ``more conservative" by making it closer to a multiple of the identity, to compensate for the diagonal approximation being made (among other things).
-Around the same time, \citet{ADAGRAD} proposed to use $\xi = 1/2$ within an update of the form of eqn.~\ref{eqn:diag_iter}, which was important in proving a certain regret bound both for the diagonal and non-diagonal versions of the method.
-However, it is noteworthy that while the use of $\xi = 1$ would invalidate this particular bound (or at least its existing proof), it is relatively simple to prove a different bound for the $\xi = 1$ case by a minor modification of the original argument of \citet{ADAGRAD}, provided that one appropriately modifies the schedule for the learning rate $\alpha_k$ so that the updates scale as $1/\sqrt{k}$.
+Around the same time, \citet{ADAGRAD} proposed to use $\xi = 1/2$ within an update of the form of eqn.~\ref{eqn:diag_iter}, which was required in order to prove certain regret bounds for non-strongly-convex objectives.